 As a DoorDash driver, you’re considered an independent contractor.
-That makes you self-employed, not an employee.
-DoorDash won’t send you a Form W-2 or withhold taxes on your behalf.
+That makes you self-employed, not a W-2 employee.
+DoorDash won’t send you a W-2 form or withhold taxes on your behalf.

 As a result, your net business earnings for the year (business income minus tax-deductible business expenses) are generally subject to ordinary income taxes and self-employment taxes.